jesselawson/campfire/readme.md

 Feel free to clone, tinker, then open a pull request.

+To build the docs:

+`cargo run build --output_dir docs`

 # Ideas

 - Group links together so that when one is clicked, the rest are no longer available.